-Up to \$2.5 million in FY 2015-16 is allocated for Agricultural Land Strategy and Outcome grants.
+Up to \$1 million in FY 2016-17 is allocated for Agricultural Land Strategy and Outcome grants.
 Individual grants are limited up to \$250,000 each.
-Funds not awarded under this SALC Program component may be used to increase available funding for award in another SALC Program component.
+Funds not awarded under this SALC Program component may be used to increase available funding for award in the SALC Program agricultural conservation easement component.
+The actual funding level will not be determined until after the fourth Cap and Trade Auction for fiscal year 2016-17.